California Commercial Lease Agreement Template

 Gross – The preferred situation for the tenant, as the tenant is only required to pay a monthly fee, and all other maintenance and tax bills including repairs are taken care of by the landlord.

-Modified Gross – This form of commercial lease agreement is in-between Gross and Triple Net (NNN), as the landlord and tenant will divide the costs amongst them.
+Modified Gross – This agreement is in-between Gross and Triple Net (NNN), as the landlord and tenant will divide the costs amongst them.
 Simply put, both the tenant and landlord will share a part of the maintenance and tax costs.

 Triple Net (NNN) – The best situation for the landlord, as the tenant is responsible for paying all maintenance, tax, utility, and repair costs to the property.